siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-4-16-dr-thomas-richard.md

 date: 2013-4-16
 speaker: "Dr. Thomas Richard, IISc, Bangalore"
 title: "Systolic inequalities"
 time: "11: 30 a.m."
-venue: "LH- II, Department of Mathematics"
+time: "LH- II, Department of Mathematics"
 ---
 The systole of a compact Riemannian manifold (M,g) is the length of the shortest non contractible loop of M, it is attained by a periodic